Soojin-Lee0819/connectionsLab/Project1/Readme.md

 ### Spawning Bubbles - Class & Arrays of Objects

 I learned how to create [class()](https://www.youtube.com/watch?v=T-HGdc8L-7w) and make [Arrays of Objects](https://www.youtube.com/watch?v=rHiSsgFRgx4
 ).
 I then used these to visualize data in the form of bubble shape.
 I saved the Bubble class as a seperate bubble.js file to keep the code more organized.
-The most challenging part for creating bubble object was building constructor().
+The most challenging part for creating bubble object was to understand the concept of constructor().
 <br>

 ```
-  //Bubble Class
-  class bubble {
   //Construct bubble object
-    constructor(name,age,count,color,x,y,speed) {
+  constructor(name,age,count,x,y,speed) {

+  //Create Random Pastel Color
+  let hue = Math.floor(Math.floor(Math.random() * 360));
+  let randomColor = `hsl(${hue}, 70%, 80%)`;

       //resultName
       this.n = name;
       //resultAge